Film Review – Silence (2016)

 What I Didn’t Like

 However, this may be a nitpick, but I found a slight editing issue with the movie.
-Towards the end of Silence, you can somewhat tell where the film was shortened from that reported initial four hour run time.
+You can tell where it was shortened from its reported four hour run time.
 The film uses a device that summarizes events later in Silence that caused the film to “tell” rather than “show” the events of the movie.
 That being said, I thought the device was used as tastefully as possible by Scorsese to create a satisfying ending to this epic movie.

 In the end, Silence is a mature, powerful movie that will reward those who stick through it.
 It gets an A. This film may not be for everyone, and it is certainly not the most rewatchable film of the year, but I would encourage you to see this movie as it’ll certainly challenge you mentally.